Defend a challenge or a claim

 File and serve a statement of defence using Form 4.

-• if you refer to a positive defence (if you are raising some further matter beyond your responses to the plaintiff’s claim) include the general nature of the defence, the facts (but not the evidence of those facts) upon which the defence is based and references to any relevant employment agreement or employment contract or legislation that you are relying upon
+• if you refer to a positive defence (if you are raising some further matter beyond your responses to the plaintiff’s claim) include the general nature of the defence, the facts (but not the evidence of those facts) upon which the defence is based on and references to any relevant employment agreement or employment contract or legislation that you are relying upon

 • have your signature and the date.